-Babies born to mothers enrolled in the Federal Emergency Services (FES) Program, a RBHA, or CMDP are auto-assigned to an AHCCCS Complete Care Contractor.
-Mothers of these newborns are sent a Choice Notice advising them of their right to choose a different Contractor for their child, which allows them 90 days to make a choice.
+Babies born to mothers enrolled in the Federal Emergency Services (FES) Program, a RBHA, DES/DDD, ALTCS E/PD, or DCS/CMDP are auto-assigned to an AHCCCS Complete Care Contractor.
+Mothers are sent a Choice Notice advising them of their right to choose a different Contractor for their child, which allows them 90 days to make a choice.
 In the event the mother chooses a different Contractor, AHCCCS will recoup all capitation paid to the originally assigned Contractor and the baby will be enrolled retroactive to the date of birth with the second Contractor.
 The second Contractor will receive prior period capitation from the date of birth to the day before assignment and prospective capitation from the date of assignment forward.
 The second Contractor will be responsible for all covered services to the newborn from date of birth.